mahoryu/mahoryu/README.md

 ### Ethan Holden 🍳

 Hi, I'm Ethan.
-I am a Lambda School student studying Data Science and I am passionate about using technology to both make things more efficient and to find and make conclusions that would otherwise be much harder to find.
+I am a Lambda School Data Science graduate and I am passionate about using technology to both make things more efficient and to find and make conclusions that would otherwise be much harder to find.